This report is part of a two-sectioned series that focus on the current situation of refugees in the French cities Ouistreham and Caen.

 It is evening.
-We are three friends sitting on the curb, that surrounds a turning circle.
+We are three people sitting on the curb, that surrounds a turning circle.
 We are watching the ducks coming out of the ship canal, that goes right next to it.
 They are fighting the Seagulls to get the pieces of bread and rice, that have been left on the ground.

 The situation and all the problems its causing to the refugees is not new.